 So there is no doubt that stress affects the body a lot.
 When you are stressed, it is also quite common for the occurrence of an inflammatory reaction in the body.
 What exactly happens when this inflammation in the body occurs because of stress, we don’t exactly know, But for know it is believed that stress cause the walls of the pores to collapse and thus allow dirt and pus to get into the skins pores.
 Because stress cause inflammation in the body, this is the reason why stress cause pimples.

 Another reason that stress can cause pimples is that stress often causes the body to work overtime.
-A bit like when we have a lot of adrenalin in the body – or when we are scared, excited and breathless.
+A bit like when we have a lot of adrenaline in the body – or when we are scared, excited and breathless.
 Put another way, when you stress the body to work harder, among other things you increases the heart rate and blood flow – and the blood is pumped more quickly around the body.

 This is of course no problem for a short period.
 Afterwards the body relaxes and this is also back then why also recovery after training, fright, and excitement etc is important.
 However when you are stressed, the body continues to work in overdrive – and the body cant recuperate or relax, so the body is not able to recharge.

 Another reason why pimples and acne is caused by stress, is that the body is constantly working overtime – this is why its not the time to focus on the pimples.
 All the resources in your body is used elsewhere – its used to fight the stress.
-Exactly like the stress expels toxins in the body because the blood flow suddenly can not keep pace, cleaning and fixing the blood – instead of running out of blood, the body chose to settle for a little less blood (if you can say it like that) … and thus redistributes toxins, testosterone, adrenalin and lactic acid back into the body.
+Exactly like the stress expels toxins in the body because the blood flow suddenly can not keep pace, cleaning and fixing the blood – instead of running out of blood, the body chose to settle for a little less blood (if you can say it like that) … and thus redistributes toxins, testosterone, adrenaline and lactic acid back into the body.

 For short periods, this isn’t a problem, because the body gets a break and can recuperate and cleanse the body completely back to normal.
 But with stress, the body doesn’t get a break – which thus can cause pimples, as there is an inflammation in the body.